codeceptjs/CodeceptJS/docs/custom-helpers.md

 ## Puppeteer Example

 Puppeteer has [nice and elegant API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) which you can use inside helpers.
-Access `page` instance via `this.helpers.Puppeteer.page` from inside a helper.
+Accessing `page` instance via `this.helpers.Puppeteer.page` from inside a helper.

 Let's see how we can use [emulate](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pageemulateoptions) function to emulate iPhone browser in a test.